zackbatist/open-archaeo/README.md

 - Charles E. Jones / Roundup of Resources on Ancient Geography / [Blog Post](http://ancientworldonline.blogspot.com/2012/09/roundup-of-resources-on-ancient.html) / [Twitter](https://twitter.com/AWOL_tweets) - Included in the following list are links to digital project dealing with geography and the ancient world
 - Charles E. Jones & Tom Elliott / The AWOL Index / [Website](http://isaw.nyu.edu/publications/awol-index/) - This publication systematically describes ancient-world information resources on the world-wide web.
 The bibliographic data presented herein has been programmatically extracted from the content of AWOL - The Ancient World Online (ISSN 2156-2253) and formatted in accordance with a structured data model
 + BritishMuseum / gitMuseum / [GitHub](https://github.com/BritishMuseum/gitMuseum) - A repository listing Museums active on GitHub, written in Rstats
++ openarchaeology / OpenArchaeology.net / [Launchpad](https://launchpad.net/openarchaeology) - Open Archaeology hosts a number of sub-projects that while functional at a component level are intended to interoperate creating a complete AIS (Archaeological Information System), including the components necessary to manage the organisation carrying out the archaeology

 ## Other